omeraloni/archie/README.md

 > TP-Link Archer C7 command line interface

 Wi-Fi routers tend to get stuck occasionally.
-I made this app so I can schedule a reboot using cron, and practice Poetry and some Python modules such as re, such as Click and CronTab.
+I made this app so I can schedule a reboot using cron, and practice Poetry and some Python modules such as re, Click and CronTab.

 Yes, it's an overkill... 🙃